 My life is now complete, kiddies.
-I just saw the man who I’ve been lusting after longer than Sexy Ed from Radiohead, longer than Mr Darcy, longer than The Cute Guy At Flight Centre.
+I just saw the man who I’ve crushed on longer than Ed from Radiohead, longer than Mr Darcy, longer than The Cute Guy At Flight Centre.
 I’ve been fixated on this particular lad since the 1992 Barcelona Olympics.
-Yes folks, I am of course talking about Russia’s finest son, swimming superstar ALEX POPOV!
+Yes folks, I am of course talking about Russia’s finest son, swimming superstar Alex Popov!

 I said that sounded nice but it meant we’d have to go to Manuka because it is the best stocked of the bazillion BD’s in Canberra.
 But could I be arsed going to Manuka when the Civic one is right near our place?
 So we ummed and ahhed over this vexing issue… do we go all that way and be guaranteed to get the bread but take half an hour to find a park… or do we take a risk and go to the closer Civic and hope that they’ll have what we want?